boaks/zephyr-coaps-client/docu/CELLULAREXPLORER.md

 ![help](./serial_bluetooth_terminal_help.jpg)

+(The screenshot shows only the list of commands in July 2023, the current list may contain more commands.)

-If the App offers macros, add you favorite AT-commands or commands as macro.
+If the smart phone App offers macros, add you favorite AT-commands or commands as macro.

 ## Explore the Cellular Network